Last Updated on October 20, 2021 by Lawrence Berezin

 (7) Pedestrian ramps.
-Alongside or in a manner which obstructs a curb area which has been cut down, lowered or otherwise constructed or altered to provide access for persons with disabilities at a marked or unmarked crosswalk as defined in subdivision (b) of §4-01 of this chapter.
-A person may stop, stand or park a vehicle alongside or in a manner which obstructs a pedestrian ramp not located within such crosswalk unless otherwise prohibited
+Alongside or in a manner that obstructs a curb area that has been cut down, lowered, or otherwise constructed or altered to provide access for persons with disabilities at a marked or unmarked crosswalk as defined in subdivision (b) of §4-01 of this chapter.
+A person may stop, stand or park a vehicle alongside or in a manner that obstructs a pedestrian ramp not located within such crosswalk unless otherwise prohibited

 (2) No standing-taxi stand.
-No person shall stand or park a vehicle other than a taxi in a taxi stand when any such stand has been officially designated and appropriately posted except that the operator of a vehicle may temporarily stand therein for the purpose of expeditiously receiving and discharging passengers provided such standing does not interfere with any taxi about to enter or leave such zone.
+No person shall stand or park a vehicle other than a taxi in a taxi stand when any such stand has been officially designated and appropriately posted except that the operator of a vehicle may temporarily stand therein to expeditiously receive and discharge passengers provided such standing does not interfere with any taxi about to enter or leave such zone.

-(3) No standing-bus stop.
-No person shall stand or park a vehicle other than an authorized bus in its assigned bus stop when any such stop has been officially designated and appropriately posted except that the operator of a vehicle may temporarily stand therein for the purpose of expeditiously receiving and discharging passengers provided such standing does not interfere with any bus about to enter or leave such zone.
+(3) No standing bus stop.
+No person shall stand or park a vehicle other than an authorized bus in its assigned bus stop when any such stop has been officially designated and appropriately posted except that the operator of a vehicle may temporarily stand therein to expeditiously receive and discharge passengers provided such standing does not interfere with any bus about to enter or leave such zone.

 (4) No standing except authorized vehicles.
 Except as provided in paragraph (8) of this subdivision, where a posted sign reads “No Standing Except Authorized Vehicles,” no vehicles, except those designated by a rider attached to such sign, may stand or park in that area.

 (5) No standing-hotel loading zone.
-No person shall stand or park a vehicle in such zone except temporarily for the purpose of and while actually engaged in receiving or discharging passengers and their personal baggage at hotels.
+No person shall stand or park a vehicle in such zone except temporarily for and while actually engaged in receiving or discharging passengers and their personal baggage at hotels.

 (6) No standing-commuter van stop.
-No person shall stand or park a vehicle other than a commuter van in a commuter van stop when such a stop has been officially designated and appropriately posted, except that an operator of such other vehicle may temporarily stand therein for the purpose of expeditiously receiving or discharging passengers provided such standing does not interfere with any commuter van about to enter or leave such zone.
+No person shall stand or park a vehicle other than a commuter van in a commuter van stop when such a stop has been officially designated and appropriately posted, except that an operator of such other vehicle may temporarily stand therein to expeditiously receive or discharge passengers provided such standing does not interfere with any commuter van about to enter or leave such zone.

 (7) No standing-for-hire vehicle stop.
-No person shall stand or park a vehicle other than a for-hire vehicle in a for-hire vehicle stop when such a stop has been officially designated and appropriately posted, except that an operator of such other vehicle may temporarily stand therein for the purpose of expeditiously receiving or discharging passengers provided such standing does not interfere with any for-hire vehicle about to enter or leave such zone.
+No person shall stand or park a vehicle other than a for-hire vehicle in a for-hire vehicle stop when such a stop has been officially designated and appropriately posted, except that an operator of such other vehicle may temporarily stand therein to expeditiously receive or discharge passengers provided such standing does not interfere with any for-hire vehicle about to enter or leave such zone.

 (8) No standing except certain diplomatic and consular vehicles

-The no standing parking violations set forth in subsection c pertain to parking rules displayed on parking signs.
+The no-standing parking violations outlined in subsection c pertain to parking rules displayed on parking signs.

 3 Lessons I learned from beating no standing tickets